Choreography pattern

 The business transaction is processed in a sequence through multiple hops.
 Each hop is sharing a single message bus among all the business services.

 When a client sends a delivery request through an HTTP endpoint, the Ingestion service receives it, converts such request into a message, and then publishes the message to the shared message bus.
 The subscribed business services are going to be consuming new messages added to the bus.
 On receiving the message, the business services can complete the operation with success, failure, or the request can time out.
 If successful, the services respond to the bus with the Ok status code, raises a new operation message, and sends it to the message bus.
 If there's a failure or time-out, the service reports failure by sending the reason code to the message bus.
-Additionally, the message is going to be dead lettered for later handling.
+Additionally, the message is added to a dead-letter queue.
 Messages that couldn't be received or processed within a reasonable and appropriate amount of time are moved the DLQ as well.

 The design uses multiple message buses to process the entire business transaction.
 Microsoft Azure Service Bus and Microsoft Azure Event Grid are composed to provide with the messaging service platform for this design.
 The workload is deployed on Azure Container Apps hosting Azure Functions for ingestion, and apps handling event-driven processing that executes the business logic.